mozilla/data-docs/concepts/pipeline/data_pipeline_detail.md

 ##### Databricks: Managed Spark Analysis

 [Databricks] offers another notebook interface for doing analysis in Scala, SQL, Python and R.

+Databricks provides an always-on shared server which is nice for quick data investigations.
+ATMO clusters take some time to start up, usually on the order of tens of minutes.
+The shared server allows you to avoid this start-up cost.
+Prefer ATMO for heavy analyses since you will have dedicated resources.

 ##### TMO: Aggregate Graphs